Search⌘ K

 Redundancy

 Redundancy means that multiple components can perform the same task.
-The problem of a single point of failure is eliminated because redundant components can take over a task performed by a component that has failed.
+The problem of a single point of failure is eliminated because redundant components can take over the task of a failed component.

 Monitoring